 The basic definition of assault is an attack on the person of another, with evil intent to either cause injury or fear of injury.
 A lawyer for assault charges at Graham Walker Solicitors has years of experience after dealing with 100s of cases so you can be sure you are in good hands.
+If you’re searching for assault charges Scotland lawyers then look no further.

 - Assault to injury (e.g. scratching/bruising)